Fingals Cave Scotland

 Getting to Staffa

-Staffa has no ferry service in the standard sense.
-The island is served by wildlife and island tour boats operating from Oban, Mull, and Iona.
-The main operators are Staffa Trips (from Fionnphort on Mull), Turus Mara (also from Oban and Mull), and Bowman’s Tours (Oban).
-Crossing times vary by departure point: around 30-40 minutes from Fionnphort, 2.5 hours from Oban.
-Puffins nest on Staffa from April through July and many tours combine a Staffa landing with a puffin-watching stop.
+Staffa has no regular ferry service.
+The island is reached by wildlife and island tour boats from Oban, Mull, and Iona.
+The main operators are Staffa Trips (from Fionnphort on Mull), Turus Mara (from Oban and Mull), and Bowman’s Tours (Oban).
+Crossing times range from 30 to 40 minutes from Fionnphort to 2.5 hours from Oban.
+Puffins nest on Staffa from April through July and many tours combine a Staffa landing with puffin watching.

-The boats typically allow 45-60 minutes on Staffa.
-The island is small enough that this is sufficient: the path from the landing stage to the cave entrance and back takes 20 minutes, plus time inside the cave.
-A raised walkway on the north side of the island provides access to the cave entrance; in calm conditions visitors can walk into the cave itself on the natural basalt ledge at water level.
-In rough seas, landing on Staffa may not be possible and the boat circles the cave from the sea instead.
+Boats typically allow 45 to 60 minutes on Staffa.
+A raised walkway provides access to the cave entrance; in calm conditions visitors can walk into the cave itself on the natural basalt ledge at water level.
+In rough seas, landing is not possible and the boat circles from the sea.
+Book early in the season – summer places fill quickly and tours cancel on short notice for weather.

 Mull as the Base